baysao/meteor-riotjs/README.md

 [Code](https://github.com/baysao/simple-todos-riot-meteor-data.git)

-Custom tags • Virtual DOM • Full stack • IE8

-[Riot](https://muut.com/riotjs/) brings custom tags to all browsers starting from IE8.
-Think React + Polymer, but squeezed into 2.5K.

-With the `riot` package installed, `.tag` files in your application are automatically compiled to JavaScript and the results are included in the client JavaScript bundle.

-We do not include the browser compiler as we have a great way to have meteor compile all on the server, if for some reason you feel this is a mistake, please drop me a line and we'll chat about it.

 Base on package of [xaiki:riotjs](https://github.com/xaiki/meteor-riotjs.git), I rewrite this package.
 After install package, you will access riot library by global Riot and your .tag files will automatic compiled.

 ## Using